Discover what's on in the Fleurieu

 Sunday, December 18, 5 George Main Rd, Victor Harbor, 12pm-6pm, Shop Local for Christmas at a special artisan market where you can surely find a present for family members and friends.
 There is a variety of food and drink available, live music playing and much more..

 Sunday, December 18, Yankalilla Memorial Park Oval, from 5pm.
-Take your chairs or a blanket to sit outside and enjoy some festive Christmas carolling.
+Take your chairs or a blanket to sit outside, join in with the community and enjoy some festive Christmas carolling.
 There will be a coffee van and sausage sizzle available for the family to enjoy.
 Phone 0427 534 095 for more information

 Sunday, December 18, 9am-3pm, at the Goolwa Wharf.
 Numbering around 80 stalls, the market includes bric-a-brac, arts and crafts, fashion, jewellery, woodwork, produce, cakes and pastries, and so much more.
 Grab a bargain and check out the Christmas gift shopping.
 Plenty of food and drink options are available.
 For more information visit https://www.rotaryencounterbay.org.au/markets/goolwa-market/

+Sunday, December 18, Centenary Hall, 12 Cadell St, Goolwa, 4pm-5pm.
+Local pianist Letho Kostoglou is presenting a concert featuring Mozart, Chopin and other solo works by other great composers such as Domenico Scarlatti, Rachmaninov and Paderewski.
+The program will also feature piano transcriptions of two orchestral works of Handel and Gluck arranged by Kostoglou.
+Tickets - https://livemusic.net.au

 Monday, December 19, Victor Harbor Library, 1 Bay Road, 10.30am-11.30am.
 Free event recommended for children aged six years and over, bookings and tickets are essential.
 Child supervision is required for the duration of the session but adult does not need ticketing.
 If unable to attend please cancel ticket(s) to allow availability for other children to participate.
-If you are running late please contact the library on 8551 0730.
+If people are running late they should contact the library on 8551 0730.

 Tuesday, December 20, Victor Harbor Library, 1 Bay Road, 10am-11.30am, free event for all ages with Christmas craft of scratch art reindeer antlers, face painting with Julia Thomas, and a visit from Father Christmas.
 Bookings are not essential but child supervision is required for the entire session.